liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 BEFORE RUNNING SCRIPT, DONT FORGET TO LOAD AGG MODELS, RENAME R OBJECTS & SAVE IN NEW FOLDER REPLACE AGG MODEL NULL IN SCRIPT UNLESS YOU WANT TO RERUN THE WHOLE THING(S)

+## 20201015

+rescripting metalearning training & prediction. see above for todo

 ## 20201014